isabella232/media-analytics.en-1/help/sdk-implement/setup/setup-overview.md

 ## Validate {#section_D4D46F537A4E442B8AB0BB979DDAA4CC}

-Media implementations are composed of two types of tracking calls:
+Media Analytics tracking implementations generate two types of tracking calls:

-* Media and Ad Start calls are sent directly to the AppMeasurement server.
+* Media and ad Start calls are sent directly to the Adobe Analytics (AppMeasurement) server.
-* Heartbeat calls are sent to the Heartbeat tracking server on start, every ten seconds for content, and every one second for ads.
+* Heartbeat calls are sent to the Media Analytics (heartbeats) tracking server, processed there, and passed on to the Adobe Analytics server.

-Media tracking works the same across all platforms, desktop and mobile.
-Audio tracking currently works in mobile platforms.
-For all tracking calls there are a few key universal variables to be validated:

-* **AppMeasurement (Analytics)**
+* **Adobe Analytics (AppMeasurement) server**
-   For more information about tracking server options, see [Correctly populate the trackingServer and trackingServerSecure variable.](https://marketing.adobe.com/resources/help/kb/en_US/analytics/kb/determining-data-center.html)
+   For more information about tracking server options, see [Correctly populate the trackingServer and trackingServerSecure variables.](https://helpx.adobe.com/analytics/kb/determining-data-center.html)

   >[!IMPORTANT]
   >